jsifalda/obsipulse-plugin/README.md

 - Install the plugin from Obsidian's community plugins (or via BRAT).
 - Write notes as you normally would.
-- Run command `Open Public Profile` and your YourPulse public profile will open in your browser.
+- Run `YourPulse` command and your YourPulse profile will open.

 > Example of a public profile: [https://www.yourpulse.cc/app/profile/0b3417c00370b98c](https://www.yourpulse.cc/app/profile/0b3417c00370b98c)